rblotsky/TextAdventureScripting/README.md

 #### Commands with Multiple Argument Lists:

 A command can have multiple types of expected arguments.
-For example, RAND can have either no arguments, or a list of text values.
+For example, RAND can have either a numerical value, or a list of text values.
 This means that a different functionality will run depending on which arguments are used.

 Possible functionalities for different overloads are listed in the following table.